django-cms/django-cms/docs/extending_cms/frontend_models.rst

 Arguments:

 * ``instance``: instance of your model in the template
-* ``attribute``: the name of the attribute you want to show in the template;
-  you can use field, property or callable.
+* ``attribute``: the name of the attribute you want to show in the template; it can be a context variable; it's possible to target field, property or callable.
 * ``language`` (optional): the admin language tab to be linked.
 Useful only for `django-hvad`_ enabled models.